aces/Loris/modules/api/README.md

 ## Interactions with LORIS

-- A token retrieved from the login endpoint bypasses the normal cookie based authentication of LORIS when provided in as "Authorization" bearer token.
+- A token retrieved from the login endpoint bypasses the normal cookie based authentication of LORIS when provided in an "Authorization" bearer token.
 See API documentation for details.